samyipsh/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Delete tag from persons: `deltag`

+Delete the specified tag from the specified person from the NetworkUS contacts.

+Format: `deltag INDEXES TAG`

+* Delete tag from the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be unsigned integer** 1, 2, 3, …​
+* Tags must be alphanumeric without spaces.
+* Will delete tag from persons upto an out-of-bounds index or all indexes.

+Example:
+* `list` followed by `deltag 1 2 friend` deletes friend tag from 1st and 2nd persons in the contact list.
+* `find John` followed by `deltag 1 2 friend` deletes friend tag the 1st and 2nd persons in the results of the `find` command.

+### Delete tag from all entries: `delalltag`

+Delete the specified tag from all contacts in NetworkUS.

+Format: `delalltag TAG`

+* Delete specified `TAG` from all contacts.
+* Tags must be alphanumeric without spaces.

+Example:
+* `list` followed by `delalltag CS2040` deletes CS2040 tag from all contact list.

+### Replace tag from all entries: `replacetag`

+Replace the specified tag from all contacts in NetworkUS with a new tag.

+Format: `replacetag TAG1 TAG2`

+* Replace `TAG1` wiTh `TAG2` for all contacts.
+* `TAG1` is the tag to be replaced.
+* `TAG2` is the new tag to replace `TAG1`.
+* Tags must be alphanumeric without spaces.

+Example:
+* `list` followed by `replace CS2040 CS2030` replaces CS2040 tag to CS2030 tag from all contact list.

 ### Clearing all entries : `clear`

 Clears all entries from the contact list.